andricik/webgui/README.md

 * Set WEBGUI_CONFIG to point at your new config file.
 For example: ```export WEBGUI_CONFIG=etc/www.whatever.com.conf``` .
 * Run upgrades (yes, even for brand new install):  wgd reset --upgrade
 * Copy the "extras" directory from whereever you unpacked it to whereever you pointed extrasPath to in the config file.
 For example, if you unpacked the source in /data/WebGUI and the extrasPath to /data/domains/www.example.com/public/, you'd run: rsync -r -a /data/WebGUI/www/extras /data/domains/www.example.com/public/

+More detailed (but less well maintained) instructions are in [docs/install.txt](docs/install.txt).

+[docs/wre_install.txt](docs/wre_install.txt) (also unmaintained) has instructions for using the "WebGUI Runtime Environment" to run wG8.
+This is a nearly complete 32-bit binary distribution of everything you need to run WebGUI 7 on Linux.
+It can be updated with additional Perl modules required to run 8, but the setup/management scripts are likely non-functional.
+Patches are welcome from interested parties.

 ## To start WebGUI